Robert P. "Bob" Grimesey, Jr., Ed.D.

 Robert P. “Bob” Grimesey, Jr. assumed his responsibilities as Superintendent of Moore County Schools on July 1, 2014.
-He is committed to ensuring that Moore County Schools continues to meet the challenges of the 21st century.
+School district achievements during his tenure have included the following:

 Prior to coming to Moore County, Dr. Grimesey served as Superintendent of Orange County (Va.)
 Public Schools from July, 2009 through June, 2014, and Alleghany County (Va.)
 Public Schools from July, 2001 through June, 2009.